bsalehe/pipeline_canker_cherry/README.md

 The major tool that was integrated in the pipeline is CNN-T4SE (https://idrblab.org/cnnt4se/).
 This uses convolution neural network (CNN) in building model.
 The publication of the tool is in (https://pubmed.ncbi.nlm.nih.gov/31860715/) It outperform many T4SS tools based on this review (https://www.frontiersin.org/articles/10.3389/fmicb.2020.580382/full).
 The script for this tool is named as cnn_t4se.sh

 #### T1SS, T2SS, T5SS & T6SS prediction
-Macsyfinder tool was used for the prediction of T1, T2, T5 and T6 Systems.
+Macsyfinder tool is used for the prediction of T1, T2, T5 and T6 Systems.
 For more about this tool please read its publication in Nature (http://www.nature.com/articles/srep23080).
 The script name for this tool is macsyf.sh
 The documentation about the inputs and outputs of the tool is here: https://macsyfinder.readthedocs.io/_/downloads/en/latest/pdf.
 To work with this tool you need to install TXSS models using macsydata tool which comes with Macsyfinder.
 Instruction to install Macsyfinder is here: https://macsyfinder.readthedocs.io/en/latest/.
 Instructions to install TXSS models is here: https://github.com/macsy-models/TXSS.

+### Phase 3: Phage Analysis and Genomic Islands Identification
+The third phase is to identify genomic island regions and predicting availability of phages in the annotated sequences.
+Genomic islands identification is done by using islandPath DIMOB (https://github.com/brinkmanlab/islandpath) tool which is an integrated method of the islandviewer (https://www.pathogenomics.sfu.ca/islandviewer/browse/) tool.
+The script files 'genomicislands.sh', 'pipel ine_phase3_gi.sh' and 'pipeline_ref_genomes_GIs_prediction.sh' are part of of the pipeline to predict genomic island regions in each of the annotated sample sequences.

+## Pipeline Outputs
+There paths for pipeline outputs are:

+- Preprocessing and assembly - /data/scratch/bsalehe/canker_cherry_pipeline_output/*_coverage.txt  /data/scratch/bsalehe/canker_cherry_pipeline_output/*_quast_out/ /data/scratch/bsalehe/canker_cherry_pipeline_output/*_fastp_out/
+- Annotation : /data/scratch/bsalehe/prokka_out/
+- T3SS deepredeff : /data/scratch/bsalehe/canker_cherry_pipeline_output/*_deepredeff_result.csv
+-- For ref genomes strains : /data/scratch/bsalehe/canker_cherry_pipeline_output/Pss9097_genome_deepredeff_result.csv,
+/data/scratch/bsalehe/canker_cherry_pipeline_output/R15244_genome_deepredeff_result.csv, /data/scratch/bsalehe/canker_cherry_pipeline_output/R2Leaf_genome_deepredeff_result.csv
+- Macysyfinder predictions (all TiSS systems) : /data/scratch/bsalehe/canker_cherry_pipeline_output/TXSS
+- Genomics islands prediction : /data/scratch/bsalehe/canker_cherry_pipeline_output/gislandviewer
+- Prophage prediction :
+-- phspy : /data/scratch/bsalehe/canker_cherry_pipeline_output/gislandviewer/phages/phispy,
+-- phaster: /data/scratch/bsalehe/canker_cherry_pipeline_output/gislandviewer/phages/phispy/phaster